-The University Center for Human Values invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships for the academic year 2023-24.
-Fellows devote an academic year in residence at Princeton to research and writing about topics involving human values in public and private life.
+The University Center for Human Values invites applications for Laurance S. Rockefeller Visiting Faculty Fellowships for academic year 2024-25.
+Fellows devote an academic year in residence to research and writing about topics involving human values in public and private life.
 This full-time visiting program is open to scholars in all disciplines across the humanities and social sciences.
-For 2023-24, the Center's designated research theme is Reckoning with Race.
-We welcome research that analyzes the category of race in both local and global contexts and in different periods of history, as well as research that investigates intersections of race, ethnicity, and indigeneity.
-Applications on other areas of research are welcomed; we anticipate that roughly half of the fellowships awarded for 2023-24 will fall within the research theme.
-For applications relevant to the research theme, please state this explicitly and describe the relevance of the research to the theme.
-In assessing each application, we look for the potential of applicants to contribute to and benefit from a research community that draws together scholars who work in and across different disciplines.
+For 2024-25, the Center's designated research theme is Criminal Justice, but scholars need not work on Criminal Justice to apply.
+We anticipate that roughly half of the fellowships awarded for 2024-25 will fall within the research theme and welcome applications for research projects in any area of human values, broadly defined.
+We welcome applications from scholars from a variety of disciplines for both our theme and non-theme fellowships.

-The fellowship extends from September 1 to June 1.
+The fellowship typically extends from September 1 to June 1.
 Fellows receive a stipend paid in nine equal installments.
 Ordinarily, home institutions provide a portion of their salaries in addition to benefits, although this is not a requirement.
 Independent scholars are eligible to apply.

-The main considerations in the evaluation of applications are the following:
+Main considerations are the following:

 HOW TO APPLY

-Candidates must submit an online application at https://www.princeton.edu/acad-positions/position/26381.
+Candidates must submit an online application at https://www.princeton.edu/acad-positions/position/30681.

-These materials must be submitted online by the application deadline of Tuesday, October 18, 2022, 11:59 p.m.
-EST. Decisions announced by late March 2023.
+Applicant materials must be submitted by Thursday, October 19, 2023, 11:59 p.m.
+EST. Decisions expected by late March 2024.